MarketSquare/DbBot/README.md

 -k              | --also-keywords         | parse also suites' and tests' keywords -f              | --files                 | one or more Robot output.xml files

-On Windows environments you might need to rename the script to have '.py' file extension.
+On Windows environments you might need to rename the executable to have the '.py' file extension.

 Usage examples